 - Rewards and Benefits: Not all secured credit cards offer the same features.
 Look for a card that offers features that appeal to you and your spending habits, such as the ability to earn rewards points or offering free FICO® Score access.

 - Reliable Source: Make sure you obtain a secured credit card through a reliable and reputable source with great customer service in case you ever need assistance.

 - Check With Your Credit Union: Credit unions tend to offer fewer fees and lower interest rates than banks, so check with your credit union before seeking a secured credit card through another lender.
 You’ll also want to ask about the process involved with eventually graduating from the secured card to a regular credit card.

 How Can I Get a Secured Credit Card?

 The process for obtaining a secured credit card varies, so you'll want to contact your financial institution to ask about their process.
 To obtain a secured credit card through Navy Federal, the process is simple.
-First, open a qualifying Navy Federal savings account.
+First, open a qualifying Navy Federal savings account if you haven’t done so already.
 Then, make a deposit of at least $200 into your savings account.
 Finally, submit your application for a secured credit card.
 Once approved, you'll be issued a card with a credit limit equal to your deposit.More good news—with Navy Federal’s nRewards® Secured credit card, you’ll enjoy a low interest rate and no annual, balance transfer or foreign transaction fees.
-You’ll even earn interest on your initial deposit.
-Plus, Navy Federal’s secured credit card goes the extra mile: for every dollar you spend using the card, you'll earn one reward point you can redeem for gift cards or merchandise.
+You’ll even earn interest on your initial security deposit.
+Plus, Navy Federal’s secured credit card goes the extra mile: for every dollar you spend using the card, you'll earn one rewards point that you can redeem later for cash back, gift cards or merchandise.
 Most importantly, Navy Federal reports all major activity to the credit bureaus, allowing you to build your credit history.